mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 A pending sale also prevents me from thinking about anything but the short-term future.
 If I could spend $20k to reduce my hardware costs by $50k over the next six months, I can't do that because it will look to the seller like my manufacturing costs are increasing with nothing to offset them.

-If the buyer withdraws from the deal, I'd be in a worse position to sell than because I'd spent the last several months feeling distracted by the sale and optimizing for short-term timeframes.
+If the buyer withdrew from the deal, I'd be in a worse position to sell than because I'd spent the last several months feeling distracted by the sale and optimizing for short-term timeframes.

 ### As you prepare to sell, everything costs 4x as much